There was a lot of pain in Nova’s legs.

 He brushed some wet locks of dark hair away from his face.
 Despite the sweat, his skin was cold to touch.
 There’s so much pain.

-“Come on,” he grunted and punched the lever that was supposed to move Tiger’s arm.
+“Come on,” he grunted and punched the lever that was supposed to move the mechanical arm.
 “Move.
 Do it.
 Move.”
 He knew there should have been a voice next to him, on the piloting platform at his left-hand side, because nobody piloted alone.
 The system should have connected him to his pilot partner, he should have been able to feel the presence of someone else’s mind intertwining with his own.
-Two minds moving one machine.

 Maybe he did feel it.
 Maybe it was buried somewhere under all the pain.

-Or maybe the partner was dead and he didn’t realize it.
+Or maybe the partner was dead and he didn’t realise it.

 Nova grunted and punched the lever forward once more.

-Zoya thought she had performed the correct moving sequence, but Interceptor wasn’t moving.
-She was alone like she had never been in her life, and she knew there wasn’t too much time before her connection to Interceptor would be severed.
+Zoya thought she had performed the correct moving sequence, but nothing was happening.
+She was alone like she had never been in her life, and she knew there wasn’t too much time before her connection to the mecha would be severed.

-The lights, she realized as she glanced across the dashboard.
+The lights, she realised as she glanced across the dashboard.
 They were supposed to be green, not red.